noraworld/pokedex/README.md

 ```

 #### and
-This example gets pokemons categorized as **Grass and Poison** types.
+This example gets pokemons categorized as **Grass and Poison types**.

 ```bash
 $ pokedex --type={grass,poison}